High fidelity CNOT gates in photonic integrated circuits using composite segmented directional couplers: Results

-Prior to quantum testing, we performed classical optical characterization of the fabricated circuits using a broadband erbium-doped fiber amplifier source.
-Polarization-maintaining fibers and polarization controllers were used to ensure TE mode alignment at all inputs.
-Light was injected into and collected from the chip via a grating coupler array, aligned to a matching fiber array.
-The output spectra were measured using a Yokogawa Optical Spectrum Analyzer (OSA).

-Since the CNOT circuit is composed exclusively of linear optical components, and we neglect loss for the purposes of this analysis, we model the device as a generic 6×6 unitary linear transformation (Fig. \ref{fig:fig3_classical}\textbf{a}) acting on the waveguide modes.
-We characterized the power response of this transformation using the Sinkhorn decomposition-based algorithm described in Ref. \cite{hoch_characterization_2023}, which isolates and compensates for the lossy and noisy contributions of the optical input/output grating couplers (Fig. \ref{fig:fig3_classical}\textbf{b}).
+Prior to quantum testing, we performed classical optical characterization of the fabricated circuits.
+Since the CNOT circuit is composed exclusively of linear optical components, and we neglect loss for the purposes of this analysis, we model the device as a generic 6×6 unitary linear transformation acting on the waveguide modes.
+We characterized the power response of this transformation using the Sinkhorn decomposition-based algorithm described in Ref. \cite{hoch_characterization_2023}, which isolates and compensates for the lossy and noisy contributions of the optical input/output grating couplers (Fig. \ref{fig:fig3_classical}\textbf{a}).

-We compared the reconstructed matrix amplitude to that of the ideal CNOT transformation (Fig. \ref{fig:fig3_classical}\textbf{c}) by calculating the Frobenius distance between them.
-This procedure was repeated for all fabricated CNOT circuit variants.
-In total, six designs were tested: both composite and uniform versions, across three distinct coupler models.
-The Frobenius distance between experimental and ideal matrices was consistently smaller for CSDC circuits across three design variants (Fig. \ref{fig:fig3_classical}\textbf{d}), implying superior performance under the given fabrication errors and measurement conditions.
+We compared the reconstructed matrix amplitude to that of the ideal CNOT transformation (Fig. \ref{fig:fig3_classical}\textbf{b}) by calculating the Frobenius distance between them.
+This procedure was repeated for nine copies of each CNOT circuit variant, CSDC and uniform.
+The Frobenius distance between experimental and ideal matrices was smaller for CSDC circuits (Fig. \ref{fig:fig3_classical}\textbf{c}), indicating superior performance under the given fabrication variations and measurement conditions.